 Luckily, the Italians have been finding creative ways of beating the heat for centuries before air conditioning was invented.
-From verdant parks and gardens, underground catacombs, to the classic gelato cone, you’ll find no shortage of ideas for staying cool during the summer in Italy.
+From traveling by air-conditioned train, verdant parks and gardens, underground catacombs, to the classic gelato cone, you’ll find no shortage of ideas for staying cool during the summer in Italy.

 Here are a few of the best travel tips for the sweaty traveller facing Italy’s climate in the peak of summer.

-Go green: The Parco Sempione gardens in the heart of Milan have been a shady green refuge from the heat since 1893.
-The Triennale Museum and the Gianni Berra Aquarium are both adjacent to the Parco, both great options for staying cool in daytime.
+Just over 3 hours from Rome, Milan has some great places to avoid the summer heat.
+Consider going green at the Parco Sempione gardens in the heart of Milan.
+This shady green location has been providing refuge from the heat since 1893.
+The Triennale Museum and the Gianni Berra Aquarium are both adjacent to the Parco, both great options for staying cool in the daytime.

 Cool off with culture: Visit air-conditioned museums (Querini Stampalia, Ca’ Rezzonico, Guggenheim) or enjoy the cool air of thick-walled churches like the huge Basilica dei Santi Giovanni e Paolo, and the Basilica dei Frari, both impressive brick edifices in the Italian Gothic style.

-Head for the Hills: Italy’s temperatures don’t get much more unforgiving than in Bologna during summertime, where they can hover around hundred degrees for days on end.
+When you arrive at the Bologna train station, you may notice that temperatures don’t get much more unforgiving than in Bologna during summertime.
+A typical day can hover around hundred degrees.
+However, fear not!
 You can seek sanctuary in the hills that rise from the southern edge of the city, where gaining a few hundred feet of altitude can lead to much more comfortable temperatures.
 Pack a bottle of wine and take in the sunset, or grab dinner at one of the many fine eateries in the area.